SyamSundarKirubakaran/DSA_Java/src/note/Notes.md

 - Learn how end index can Influence a `String.substring()` result in java.
 Kinda tricky when dealing with inclusive and exclusive counting.
 - Try to use Java streams when ever possible - makes the code look elegant, but there should be trade-offs with run time.
+- `str.substring(1)` - if 2nd arg is not specified it takes till end of string.